-- Chock the vehicle wheels so it cannot roll away from the ramp while the machine is loaded. - 3.
+- 1. Locate the transport vehicle so it is in a straight line with the loading ramp. - Chock the vehicle wheels so it cannot roll away from the ramp while the machine is loaded. - 3.
 Remove any unnecessary tools, materials, or other loose objects from the platform. - 4.
 From the upper controls, drive the machine to the foot of the loading ramp with the front wheels nearest the ramp.
 Make sure the machine is centered with the ramps and that the steering wheels are straight. - 5.
-Rotate the platform so it is perpendicular to the boom. - 6.
-On a SP17, raise the main boom so it is horizontal.
-On a SP18, fully lower the main boom and raise the jib boom so it is horizontal. - 7.
+Rotate the platform so it is perpendicular to the boom. - On a SP20, raise the main boom so it is horizontal.
+On a SP22, fully lower the main boom and raise the jib boom so it is horizontal. - 7.
 Retract the main boom. - 8.
 Rotate the turntable slightly to the side so you can see the front wheels. - 9.
 Verify that the machine wheels, loading ramps, and transport vehicle are aligned.